Workflow

 Brian’s Office, the brand-twist rule

-Ramp “Brian’s Office” series ran a single sustained format from late 2024 through 2025 and produced what Marketing Brew called, in its October 22, 2025 coverage, “an unlikely viral marketing series,” per Marketing Brew.
-Tucker told the reporter: “We try to lean into the trend, but always with a Ramp twist,” per Tucker.
+Ramp “Brian’s Office” series ran a single sustained format from late 2024 through 2025 and became a widely cited example of a recurring, brand-twisted format.
+The transferable rule is to lean into a trend but always carry a brand-specific twist.
 The agency-coordination translation is that every per-creator brief has to carry the brand-twist note.
 If the twist is generic across all five creators in the campaign, the campaign produces five generic Reels rather than five differentiated ones.

 Adam Mosseri, Instagram